jaiveerkhanna/jaiveerk-cs499-hw2/REPORT.md

 - Just made first 80% training, rather than randomizing.
 I figured that because the books were parsed in order, the first 80% of data will contain words from different books than the last 20% and thus we will still be able to test on different data distributions

 Hyperparameters Chosen:
-- Context Size: 2
+- Context Size: 4
     - Context window looks both to the left and to the right of target word.
 This is similar to the CBOW implementation and makes sense to me as I feel like bidirectional context is more aligned with firth's "know a word by its company" than just looking in one direction.
 Often in language, the words before AND after a word are essential to its meaning.
     - For a context size 2, it means we look 2 words forward and backword for a total context size of 4.
 This default performed well, but i discuss how other context sizes performed in the BONUS section.
+    - Overall, think context size 4 was the best balance and this was what I ultimately decided to use.
 - minibatch size:
     - Changed default to 256 because it was just too slow at 32.
 Considered changing the things that I included in my input/output table but ultimately settled on this implementation
 - Vocab Size (fixed at 3000 by project)
 - Embedding dim
     - currently set at 128 (was 100 but decided to keep it as a multiple of 2 --> pretty sure this is good for computation speed after discussion in class).
 Furthermore, was suffering on performance at the 100 level, 128 takes a bit more time but improved performance, will also be experimenting with higher embedding dims as we need to represent a vocab of size 3000
-    - UPDATE: ended up switching embedding dim to 256 after researching onling.
+    - UPDATE: ended up switching embedding dim to 256 after researching online.
 Typically word embeddings range 100-300 size because capturing the essence of the word is hard to do sub 100 and diminishing returns above 300.
 While 128 was working well, I experimented with 256 and this worked better.
 Since our model is pretty simple, it is vital for the embedding layer to be working well and I spent a good amount of time tweaking this
 - Loss Criterion
-    - CrossEntropy Loss
+    - CrossEntropy Loss --> works fine for this task
 - Optimizer
     - SGD initially, but eventually switched to Adam after reviewing project 1 discussion and talks about how Adam might be a more efficient way to do this.
 After switching, I found this to be true
-    - LEARNING_RATE = 0.01
+    - LEARNING_RATE = 0.01 --> this was good and i experimented with 0.005 as well but for the 30 epochs we were using 0.01 was more effective.
+Could consider lowering if I had the computational power to run this longer etc.

 Average Epoch Training Time given above hyperparameters on 30 books: ~ 3 min